PremchandA/firstrepo/README.md

-Premchand Added an important fact.
+Premchand Sun rises in the east.